>

 Where Acuity wins:

 • Payment at booking is a first-class feature.
 Acuity integrates natively with Stripe, Square, and PayPal, making it straightforward to require a deposit or full payment before confirming an appointment.
-For businesses where no-shows are costly, this is a meaningful operational tool.
+Automated appointment reminders reduce no-show rates by 29% on average (American Medical Association, 2022) — and requiring payment upfront compounds that effect, since clients who have already paid are significantly less likely to skip.
+For businesses where no-shows are costly, this combination is a meaningful operational tool.

 • Packages and gift certificates let clients purchase a block of sessions (say, 10 yoga classes or a 3-month coaching package) and draw down from that balance with each booking.
 This is a revenue and retention mechanic that Calendly does not offer natively.